Almost K\"ahler metrics and pp-wave spacetimes: Compact strictly almost K ahler metrics

 \item[2.]
 If the product $\mathbb{S}^1\times \mathbb{S}^1 \times M$ has any non-even odd Betti numbers (e.g., for $M = \mathbb{S}^1 \times \mathbb{S}^3$), then not only will $g$ not be K\"ahler, but the manifold $\mathbb{S}^1\times \mathbb{S}^1 \times M$ cannot admit any K\"ahler metric (see, e.g. \cite[p.~84]{besse}).

 \item[3.]
 Speaking of K\"ahler metrics, we can also realize our almost K\"ahler metrics as arising from deformations of them.
 This is done by generalizing our definition of pp-wave by allowing $H$ to be a function of $v$ (for $\RR^{2n}$) or $\varphi$ (on $\mathbb{S}^1 \times \mathbb{S}^1 \times M$) as well.
 Then the following is true: \begin{enumerate}[leftmargin=*] \item[i.]
 The vector fields $\partial_v$ or $\partial_\varphi$ would no longer be Killing vector fields.
 One consequence of this is that the metric on $\RR^{2n}$ may no longer be complete (Proposition \ref{prop:compn} no longer applies).
 Let us therefore consider only the compact case, $\mathbb{S}^1 \times \mathbb{S}^1 \times M$. \item[ii.]
 It turns out that, even when $H$ is taken to be a function of all the coordinates $(\varphi,\theta,x^1,\dots,x^{2n})$, the corresponding Riemannian dual is still an almost K\"ahler metric.
-Indeed, the only change that arises is to the Lie bracket $[T,Z]$ in \eqref{eqn:LB00}, which now becomes \beqa [T,Z] = -\frac{H_\varphi}{2}(T-Z). \eeqa But inspection of $d\omega$ reveals that the only component that changes as a result of \eqref{eqn:change2} is the middle term appearing in \eqref{eqn:change}\,---\,which nonetheless still vanishes.
-Therefore $d\omega=0$, as before. \item[iii.]
+Indeed, the only change that arises is to the Lie bracket $[T,Z]$ in \eqref{eqn:LB00}, which now becomes

+But a ``component-by-component" inspection of $d\omega$ reveals that $d\omega=0$ will still hold, as before. \item[iii.]
 Thus our family of strictly almost K\"ahler metrics is enlarged considerably by allowing $H$ to be an arbitrary smooth function defined on $\mathbb{S}^1 \times \mathbb{S}^1 \times M$.
 But this opens up a new possibility: there are now choices of $H$ for which the Riemannian dual will in fact be a non-flat \emph{K\"ahler} metric.
 Indeed, the condition for the integrability of $J$, \eqref{eqn:Kahler00}, still holds as before: we must have each $X_i(H) = 0$, for $i=1,\dots,2n$.
 If we suppose this happens, then we are left with a function on $\mathbb{S}^1 \times \mathbb{S}^1 \times M$ of the form $H=H(\varphi,\theta)$ (as opposed to just $H=H(\theta)$, as before).
 But when $H=H(\varphi,\theta)$, the resulting metric on $\mathbb{S}^1 \times \mathbb{S}^1 \times M$ will split as a product of a generally non-flat K\"ahler surface $\mathbb{S}^1 \times \mathbb{S}^1$ and an almost K\"ahler metric on $M$ (compare \eqref{eqn:gn}).
 We may therefore view our construction as also arising from a deformation of K\"ahler products. \end{enumerate} \end{enumerate}